seriaati/hoyo-buddy-wiki/docs/Before-Start.md

 If you are sure the region is correct.
 Confirm the link.

 **Congrats!
-You can now play any HoYoverse game cross-platform with Hoyo Buddy enhancement!**
+You can now play any HoYoverse game cross-platform with Hoyo Buddy enhancement!** Check out [Getting Started](./Getting-Started.md) to Setup Hoyo Buddy